Tricia Hersey: Early and Personal life

+Education

-Hersey enrolled in divinity school at Candler School of Theology at Emory University as protests related to Black Lives Matter were beginning.
+Hersey received her bachelor's degree in public health from Eastern Illinois University.
+In 2013, she wanted to go back to school for graduate school so moved to Atlanta and attended an open house hosted by divinity school at Candler School of Theology at Emory University.
+Hersey enrolled and went into the Master of Theology Study Program where she connected her education to human rights, conflict transformations, spiruality, and creativity as protests related to Black Lives Matter were beginning.
 After she experienced stress related to her graduate program, deaths in her family, and being robbed with her young son, Hersey began taking naps more often.
 She was also influenced by the memory of her grandmother, who meditated regularly in Hersey's childhood.
 The additional rest made her feel healthier and more energized, and she began to incorporate rest into her graduate research topics of black liberation theology, somatics, and cultural trauma.
 Hersey received a Master of Divinity degree from the Candler School of Theology.